GalSim-developers/GalSim/devel/external/test_reconvolution/README.md

 (1) GOAL:

 Compare images created using the reconvolution engine with those created by directly.
+Repeat this comparison for a range of varied galsim parameters, which control the drawing engines.
+This exploration will allow to find a parameter set which will guarantee accurate image rendering.
 Bias on the reconvolved shape wrt to direct shape has to be smaller than m<0.0002.

 (2) RUNNING THE TEST